exercism/rust/exercises/practice/isogram/.articles/performance/content.md

 ```
 All of the approaches are idiomatic.
 The two approaches using a bit field are more than thirty-five times faster than the one using a `HashSet`.
-Of the two bit field approaches, the `for` loop is few nanoseconds faster than the one using a chain of functions.
+Of the two bit field approaches, the `for` loop is a few nanoseconds faster than the one using a chain of functions.
 Since they are so close in performance, choosing between them would be a matter of stylistic preference.

 [approaches]: https://exercism.org/tracks/rust/exercises/isogram/approaches